oasis-tcs/sarif-spec/EditorsReports/Editor's report 2018-11-28.md

         Both the spec and the schema are correct.
 The spec says that _either_ `message` must be present (if the log specifies its messages "inline"), _or_ `ruleMessageId` must be present (if the log just provides a resource identifier together that locates the message string), or both.

         Now even if the log file specifies a message indirectly _via_ `ruleMessageId`, you still need `message` if the resource string has any replacement sequences `{n}` that need to be filled from `message.arguments`.
 But if the resource string has no replacement sequences, you don't need `message` at all.

+    1. [Issue #289](https://github.com/oasis-tcs/sarif-spec/issues/289): "Consider making log.version placement as first property a SHALL"

+        We shouldn't do this because the producer might be using a JSON library that doesn't support specifying serialization order.
+        The spec currently says "**SHOULD**", which means "do it unless you have a good reason not to".
+"My JSON serializer can't do it" would be a good enough reason.

 1. I made the following changes at editorial discretion: